• Home

 • Less polished than the competition

-The interface is what you'd expect from an Evernote-like note-taking app.
+The interface is what you'd expect from an Evernote-inspired note-taking app.
 Notebooks go on the left, notes are in a second column, and you view and write your notes in a third.
 Because Joplin fully supports Markdown (and gets a million bonus points for doing so), there's also a fourth preview column that shows you what your notes look like in rich text.
 Of course, this is only by default—you can turn off the preview, write in rich text, and switch things up however else you like.

 While Joplin is totally free to use, you will need some kind of sync service to get your notes across all your devices.
-You can use a file sharing service like Dropbox or OneDrive, but there is also the official Joplin Cloud that allows you to publish your notes to the internet and collaborate with other people.
+You can use a file sharing service like Dropbox or OneDrive, but there's also the official Joplin Cloud that allows you to publish your notes to the internet and collaborate with other people.
 Whatever option you go with, your notes are end-to-end encrypted for security.

 Joplin price: Free, though Joplin Cloud starts at €2.99/month and adds syncing and 2GB of storage.